lsfusion/platform/docs/en/Data_export_EXPORT.md

 in = DATA BOOLEAN (Store, Sku);

 exportSkus (Store store)  {
-    EXPORT DBF CHARSET 'CP866' FROM id(Sku s), name(s), weight(s) WHERE in(store, s); // uploading to DBF all Sku for which in (Store, Sku) is specified for the desired warehouse
+    // uploading to DBF all Sku for which in (Store, Sku) is specified for the desired warehouse EXPORT DBF CHARSET 'CP866' FROM id(Sku s), name(s), weight(s) WHERE in(store, s);

-    EXPORT CSV NOHEADER NOESCAPE FROM id(Sku s), name(s), weight(s) WHERE in(store, s); // uploads to CSV without header line and escaping special characters
+    // uploads to CSV without header line and escaping special characters EXPORT CSV NOHEADER NOESCAPE FROM id(Sku s), name(s), weight(s) WHERE in(store, s);

-    EXPORT FROM id(Sku s), name(s), weight(s) WHERE in(store, s) ORDER name(s) DESC; // uploads JSON, sorting by property name[Sku] in descending order
+    // uploads JSON, sorting by property name[Sku] in descending order EXPORT FROM id(Sku s), name(s), weight(s) WHERE in(store, s) ORDER name(s) DESC;

-    EXPORT FROM ff='HI'; // uploads JSON {"ff":"HI"}, as by default it gets the name value, and the platform gets the object {"value":"HI"} to
+    // uploads JSON {"ff":"HI"}, as by default it gets the name value, and the platform
+    // gets the object {"value":"HI"} to "HI"
+    EXPORT FROM ff='HI';

-    EXPORT FROM 'HI'; // uploads JSON "HI", as by default it gets the name value, and the platform automatically converts the object {"value": "HI"} to "HI"
+    // uploads JSON "HI", as by default it gets the name value, and the platform
+    // automatically converts the object {"value": "HI"} to "HI" EXPORT FROM 'HI';
 }
 ```